Frequently Asked Questions

 Many homes built before 1975 have galvanized water service lines, and many homes built before 1965 have galvanized piping throughout the house.
 Galvanized pipe rusts over time.
 Eventually the pipe fills with rust, choking the flow of water.

 Many homes see a major benefit by replacing the water service line, thus allowing them to run multiple fixtures — simultaneously — without the water volume dropping.
 If you would like to have this done – give us a call.
-We’ll be happy check your home and give you a free quote.
+We’ll be happy check your home and give you a quote.

 Typically, this tends to be a leak in the water service line.
 Homes built before 1975 commonly use galvanized pipe for their service line, which can be vulnerable to breaks.
 Most of the time, it’s more cost-effective to just install a new water service line, than to hunt for the leak in the old one.
 If it’s a copper or plastic continuous line, it might be worth the cost to search for the leak — but generally we recommend replacement.
 We have some simple tests to figure out if there’s a leak in the water service line.